Blog Layout

 Water damage typically manifests as stains, discoloration, swelling, or warping of affected materials like walls, ceilings, and floors.

 Mold, on the other hand, appears as fuzzy patches or spots that range in color from black and green to white and orange.
+It’s also not uncommon to see mold on concrete, especially in basements or garages where humidity levels are high and surfaces remain cool and damp.

 1. Fuzzy Patches or Spots: Mold growth typically appears as fuzzy or velvety patches on surfaces.
 These patches may range in color from black and green to white and orange, depending on the type of mold.